SymfonyCasts/api-platform/sfcasts/ep3-custom-data/type-validation.md

 Coming soon...

-[inaudible]

 Let's talk about validation.
-Even outside of DTS.
+Even outside of DTO's.
 There are two layers of validation to think about.
 First is a piece of data even settable on a property.
 Like is it a valid data type for that property?
 And second, does it pass validation rules?
 So let's talk about that first one.
 Before even thinking about validation, we should ask can a piece of data even be set onto a property.
-For example, if the DC realizer sets a property vs. Setter.
+For example, if the deserealizer sets a property vs. Setter.
 Okay.
 For example, if you pretend we don't have an input class

-[inaudible]

-Then set price is set.
-The price field is set via set price.
+Then `setPrice()` is set.
+The price field is set via `setPrice()`.
 Since this center has a type pent that is not nullable.
-If you had tried to set a Knoll price to this, then the data wouldn't even be settable on this property, and you would get a 400 air.
+If you had tried to set a null price to this, then the data wouldn't even be settable on this property, and you would get a 400 air.
 It's not validation is that the piece of data can't even be set onto the property.
-We can actually see this, even though we're using a cheese listening input.
+We can actually see this, even though we're using a `CheeseListeningInput`.
 So right now we're actually using a teaser to input and our properties are public, which means technically we can say anything on them, but we do have this ad bar into on there, which actually tells a platform that this is supposed to be an in tight.
 Thanks that we go over here and it's actually refresh the documentation, go to the post Jesus and point it, try it out.
-And let's try setting just the price field to Apple, right?
+And let's try setting just the `price` field to Apple, right?

 Want to hit execute.

 There you go.
-400 air.
+400 error.
 And it says the type of price attribute for class Jesus.
 It must be of any string given.
 So API platform determines if, if it should show this air by finding the type of the field, which it doesn't many different ways, like the type on the setter, PHP documentation like we have in this case or various other